 You can pursue our program on a full or part-time basis.
 All students must spend at least one semester on the Boston College campus, but it is possible to pursue the remainder of the program online.

 Boston College collaborates with key partners around the world, opening international networking opportunities to our students.
 You can also take advantage of the resources of the Boston College Career Center, which offers employment counseling and help with placements in the Greater Boston area.

 Education should level the playing field – we feel the same way about financial aid.

 The Lynch School of Education and Human Development provides more than $7.5 million in financial aid to students each year.
 As a result, the quality of BC’s instruction, the benefit of our alumni network, and the impact a BC degree will have on your employment options is both affordable and invaluable.
 Here’s why:

 This program consists of 10 courses for a total of 30 credits.

-Students can begin the program in the Spring or Fall semester
+Students must begin the program in the Fall semester.

 Communications & Outreach Coordinator